 When I first went to Africa to study lizards in 1970, rhinos were still fairly abundant and they hadn't been savaged by humans.
-There are several species of rhinos and now they are all endangered, and this is because of a myth that came out of Asia that rhinoceros horns are an aphrodisiac - rhinoceros horn can be worth twenty thousand dollars a pound.
-Look at these maps, original ranges are shown in gray, the little black spots are the only places you can find rhinos now.
-They're virtually gone from most of their former geographic ranges.
-Rhinos in some areas are under 24-hour armed guard, would be poachers are shot on sight.
+There are several species of rhinos and now all are endangered because of a myth that came out of Asia that rhinoceros horns are an aphrodisiac -- rhinoceros horn can be worth twenty thousand dollars a pound.
+Rhinoceros are gone from most of their former geographic ranges.
+In some areas, they are under 24-hour armed guard, and would be poachers are shot on sight.
 The scales have tipped on the relative value of a human life versus that of a wild animal.